ShiTiwa10/Premier-League-2021-22-EDA/README.md

 ## License

-MIT — use it, remix it, teach someone with it.
+MIT, use it, remix it, teach someone with it.

 ---